PhD in Counseling

 Do I need to complete a practicum or an internship to earn a PhD in counseling?

-PhD programs will vary regarding practicum and internship requirements, but as counseling is an applied field, many programs will include a mandatory practicum or internship as part of degree requirements.
+PhD programs will vary regarding practicum and internship requirements, but as counseling is an applied field, many programs include a mandatory practicum or internship.
 Research-focused doctoral degrees in counseling-related fields may not have the same requirements.
-To earn CACREP accreditation, a degree must include at least 100 hours of practicum and at least 600 hours of counseling internship.
+CACREP-accredited degrees must require at least 100 hours of practicum and at least 600 hours of counseling internship.
 If you are not already licensed as a counselor in your state, check state regulations to determine whether the practicum and internship components of the doctoral degree meet licensure requirements.

 Can I complete a PhD in counseling online?